webgme/webgme/docs/interpreters/creating_the_interpreter.rst

     about what goes in here is explained in the `wikipages <https://github.com/webgme/webgme/wiki/GME-Plugins#metadatajson>`_.

 :code:`src/plugins/ModelicaCodeGenerator/ModelicaCodeGenerator.js`
     This is the code of the plugin itself.
-The very first lines shows the dependencies needed for this code to run and is using `requirejs <http://requirejs.org/>`_ hence the syntax :code:`define(['path'], function (Module){ ... return ModelicaCodeGenerator;});`.
+The very first lines show the dependencies needed for this code to run and is using `requirejs <http://requirejs.org/>`_ hence the syntax :code:`define(['path'], function (Module){ ... return ModelicaCodeGenerator;});`.
 The last return statement is the module that this file defines when required by another module (the plugin framework must be able to load our plugin).